pamela-project/slambench1/README.md

 ## Release history ##

+Release candidate 1.2 (To be define)

+* Bugfix : remove extra line of log.
+* ...

-Release candidat 1.1 (17 Mar 2015)
+Release candidate 1.1 (17 Mar 2015)

 * Bugfix : Move bilateralFilterKernel from preprocessing to tracking
 * Bugfix : Wrong interpretation of ICP Threshold parameter.
 * Esthetic : Uniformisation of HalfSampleRobustImage kernel
 * Performance : Change float3 to float4 for the rendering kernels (No effect on OpenCL, but high performance improvement with CUDA)
 * Performance : Add a dedicated buffer for the OpenCL rendering
 * Feature : Add OSX support

-Release candidat 1.0 (12 Nov 2014)
+Release candidate 1.0 (12 Nov 2014)

 * First public release